OGStudio-Education/1.Introduction/lessons/1.4.Mouse/src/README.md

 **Notes**:

 * `#` returns the number of items of an array
-* for simplicity we make sure that all buttons are released, i.e., there are no `pressedButtons`
+* for simplicity we only check if all buttons are released, i.e., there are no `pressedButtons`

 Now each click should result in a single line printed in the debug console.